N-Body Oscillator Interactions of Higher-Order Coupling Functions: Numerical Details for Computing Higher-Order Interaction Functions

+\yp{The integrand $f^{(k)}$ is simply a placeholder for any of the terms that appear in the integrand in the calculation of $\mathcal{H}$ functions, e.g., for $k=1$, $f^{(1)}$ could be any integrand term here: } Consider the $N$-dimensional Fourier expansion of the integrand:

-where $c_{j,k,\bm{m}}$ are the Fourier coefficients given oscillator $j$ and order $k$.
-Let the coordinates of $\bm{m}$ be given by $\bm{m} = (m_1,m_2,\ldots,m_N)$.
+where $c_{j,k,\bm{m}}$ are the Fourier coefficients given oscillator $j$ and order $k$, and $\bm{m} = (m_1,m_2,\ldots,m_N)$.
 We simplify this integral using straightforward integral properties and orthogonality of the Fourier basis:

-That is, the only integral terms that remain are those such that the index vector $\bm{m}$ is orthogonal to the vector $\bm{1}$, and the integral of those surviving terms trivially evaluate to the scalar 1.
+That is, the only integral terms that remain are those such that the index vector $\bm{m}$ is orthogonal to the vector $\bm{1}$, and the integral of those surviving terms trivially evaluate to the scalar 1 \yp{(this calculation is a special case of \cite{ermentrout1981})}.
 Thus, the question of computing the average in time is simply a matter of computing the set of Fourier coefficients and extracting the relevant subset.
 If the number of oscillators $N$ and mesh size $K$ are large, then the desired averaged function in its final form can be taken as above, otherwise the desired functions can be found by the inverse Fourier transform.

 \paragraph{Claim: The right-hand side of \eqref{eq:fourier_avg} depends on $N-1$ variables}

 Without loss of generality, suppose $j=1$.
 Now consider the change of variables $s=\theta_1+t$ and recall that $\phi_i = \theta_i-\theta_1$.
 Then rewriting \eqref{eq:fourier_avg} yields